ethereum/EIPs/EIPS/eip-clearable.md

 ## Simple Summary
 <!--"If you can't explain it simply, you don't understand it well enough."
 Provide a simplified and layman-accessible explanation of the EIP.-->

-In banking and finance, clearing denotes all activities from the time a commitment is made for a transaction until it is settled. [[1]][Wikipedia]
+> "In banking and finance, clearing denotes all activities from the time a commitment is made for a transaction until it is settled." [[1]][Wikipedia]

 ## Actors